 Canonical Unicode locale identifier.
 A well-formed language tag resulting from the application of the Unicode locale identifier canonicalization rules found in [UAX35].
 This process converts any valid [BCP47] language tag into a valid Unicode locale identifier.
 For example, deprecated subtags or irregular grandfathered tags are replaced with their preferred value from the IANA language subtag registry.

-Character encoding.
-The way the coded character set is mapped to bytes for manipulation in a computer.
+Character encoding or, more formally, a character encoding form.
+The way a coded character set is mapped to bytes for manipulation in a computer.
 Commonly referred to as just the encoding.
 For examples and further descriptions see Character encodings: Essential concepts.